-You can also opt to propagate your cutting in water first before transferring it to soil.
+You can also opt to propagate your cutting in water in a propagation station first before transferring it to soil.
 Simply place the cutting in water, making sure only the cut-end of the stem is submerged.

 Every week, switch out the water in the cup; this will prevent the likelihood of your cutting becoming infected with bacteria.
 Monitor the cutting every week for root growth; it could take a month or so for this to happen.

 When the roots are at least one inch in length, transfer the cutting to a container with succulent soil and maintain a lightly moist soil.
 Care for it as you would with a regular string of rubies.